Art Major Asian Scholarships 2026 at Korea National University of Arts

 • Master’s program applicants must hold a Bachelor’s degree or equivalent.

-• Applicants graduating by Feb 28, 2025, must provide proof of expected graduation and Korean Language proficiency.
+• Applicants graduating by the start of program, must provide proof of expected graduation and Korean Language proficiency.

-• Each department sets proficiency in the Korean language
+• Each department sets a proficiency in the Korean language

 • A valid TOPIK level 5 or above score is required; alternative certifications may be considered.